-Oct 14 (Reuters) - AstraZeneca, Eli Lilly, Regeneron and GlaxoSmithKline are among the biggest players to have developed COVID-19 treatments using a class of drugs called monoclonal antibodies.
+Dec 2 (Reuters) - AstraZeneca, Eli Lilly, Regeneron and GlaxoSmithKline are among the biggest pharmaceutical companies to have developed COVID-19 treatments using a class of drugs called monoclonal antibodies.

-Lab-made monoclonal antibodies mimic natural antibodies in fighting off infections.
-Unlike vaccines they do not rely on the body to create an immune response, and can therefore help individuals with weak or compromised immune systems.
+Laboratory-made monoclonal antibodies mimic natural antibodies in fighting off infections.
+Unlike vaccines, they do not rely on the body to create an immune response, and can therefore help individuals with weak or compromised immune systems.

 Below is an outline of where the major drugmakers are in the development and regulatory process:

 * On Oct.
-5 it requested emergency use approval (EUA) from U.S. regulators as a preventative drug. read more
+5 the company requested emergency use approval (EUA) from U.S. regulators for the therapy, as a preventative drug. read more

-* In June, the drugmaker said a late-stage trial had failed to provide evidence that the therapy could stop individuals exposed to the virus from contracting it. read more
+* In June, AstraZeneca said a late-stage trial had not showed the therapy could stop individuals exposed to the virus from contracting it. read more

-* In August, another trial showed the therapy reduced the risk of people developing any COVID-19 symptoms by 77%. read more
+* In August, another trial showed it reduced the risk of people developing any COVID-19 symptoms by 77%. read more

 * On Oct.
-11 data showed AZD7442 reduced the risk of severe COVID-19 or death by 50% in non-hospitalised patients who have had symptoms for seven days or less. read more
+11, data showed AZD7442 reduced the risk of severe COVID-19 or death by 50% in non-hospitalised patients who have had symptoms for seven days or less. read more

-* AstraZeneca said in March it would supply up to 500,000 more doses of the therapy to the United States, extending a prior agreement made in October for 200,000 doses.
+* AstraZeneca said in March it would supply up to 500,000 more doses of the therapy to the United States, extending a prior agreement.
 The deal is contingent on an EUA from the FDA. read more

-* The British government also has an in-principle agreement for over a million doses.
+* Britain also has an in-principle agreement for over a million doses.

 ELI LILLY & CO (LLY.N)

-* In September, the FDA revised its EUA to also include use in at-risk patients who have been exposed to the virus. read more
+* In September, the FDA revised its EUA to include use in at-risk patients who have been exposed to the virus. read more

-* Eli Lilly announced in September an agreement with the European Commission to supply up to 220,000 doses.
+* Eli Lilly announced in September an agreement to supply up to 220,000 doses to the European Union.

-* The U.S. bought 100,000 doses of the dual antibody cocktails in February, followed by 388,000 doses of etesevimab in September.
+* The United States bought 100,000 doses of the antibody cocktail in February, followed by 388,000 doses of etesevimab in September.
 The country had already committed to buying a total of 1,450,000 doses of bamlanivimab alone. read more

-* The EU's drug regulator backed in June its use for patients at risk of severe disease who do not need supplemental oxygen. read more
+* The EU's drug regulator in June backed its use for patients at risk of severe disease who do not need supplemental oxygen. read more

 * The treatment resulted in a 79% reduction in risk of hospitalisation for more than 24 hours or death due to any cause, a late-stage study showed in June. read more

-* The single-dose antibody cocktail Ronapreve, known as REGEN-COV in the United States and developed by Regeneron and Roche is a combination of two antibodies (casirivimab and imdevimab), and can be taken via injection or infusion.
+* The single-dose antibody cocktail Ronapreve, known as REGEN-COV in the U.S. and developed by Regeneron and Roche is a combination of two antibodies (casirivimab and imdevimab) and can be taken via injection or infusion.

-* Mid-July, Japan became the first country to authorise the treatment, swiftly followed by the United States and Britain. read more
+* In mid-July, Japan became the first country to authorise the treatment, swiftly followed by the United States and Britain. read more

-* REGEN-COV has now received emergency approval from more than 20 countries for both the prevention and treatment of the virus.
+* REGEN-COV has received emergency approval from more than 20 countries for both the prevention and treatment of COVID-19.

-* In June, a late-stage trial showed the cocktail reduced the risk of death by 20% for hospitalised patients whose own immune systems had failed to produce a response.
+* In June, a late-stage trial showed it reduced the risk of death by 20% for hospitalised patients whose own immune systems had not produced a response. read more

-* Earlier in April, it was revealed that REGEN-COV helped cut the risk of symptomatic infections by 81% among people in households where another member had become ill. read more
+* Earlier in April, it was announced REGEN-COV helped cut the risk of symptomatic infections by 81% among people in households where another member had become ill. read more

-* The cocktail has also been found effective in preventing COVID-19 in people exposed to those infected, while a separate study indicated it could combat the Beta variant. read more
+* It is also effective in preventing COVID-19 in people exposed to COVID-19, while a separate study indicated it could fight the Beta variant. read more

-* As of September, the U.S. government has purchased nearly 3 million doses. read more
+* As of September, the U.S. government had purchased nearly 3 million doses. read more

-* In June, the EU secured 55,000 doses through a contract covering 37 European countries, including Britain and other non-EU nations. read more
+* In June, the EU secured 55,000 doses for 37 countries, including Britain and other non-EU nations. read more